Mindfulness represents an in-the-moment and nonjudgmental way of responding to thoughts and feelings (Kabat-Zinn, 2012).

-Current research suggests that mindfulness is related to many benefits among children and teens—such as increased self-esteem, social skills, self-acceptance, calmness, emotion regulation, decreased anxiety, ADHD behaviors, depression, and conduct problems (Burke, 2009).
+Mindfulness is related to many benefits among children and teens, such as increased self-esteem, social skills, self-acceptance, calmness, and emotion regulation; and decreased anxiety, ADHD behaviors, depression, and conduct problems (Burke, 2009).

 Mindfulness training has also been associated with increased psychological wellbeing, self-regulation, and self-esteem among adolescents (Shruti, Uma, & Dinesh, 2018).

-This worksheet helps preschool to 5th-grade children to use five sentences to learn about the meaning of mindfulness.
+Right Here, Right Now helps children from preschool to fifth grade to use five sentences to learn about the meaning of mindfulness.

-This worksheet helps kindergarteners and 1st graders to practice mindful eating by focusing on various sensations during a meal or snack.
+Fun Mindful Eating helps kindergarteners and first-graders to practice mindful eating by focusing on various sensations during a meal or snack.

-This worksheet helps 2nd and 3rd graders to better understand their feelings by creating a feelings wheel.
+Feelings Wheel helps second- and third-graders to better understand their feelings by creating a feelings wheel.

-This worksheet promotes gratitude in kindergarteners and 1st graders by thinking about the positive impact of gratitude on their lives.
+Gratitude Gifts promotes gratitude in kindergarteners and first-graders by thinking about the positive impact of gratitude on their lives.